microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/B2BSalesExperience.md

 This solution was created to provide guided experience for lead to customer journey.

-salespeople to build stronger relationships with their customers and personalize the customer buying journey

-They decide to tackle this challenge with below initiatives:
+For that we decide to tackle this challenge with below initiatives:

 -   Implementing Dynamics sales to accelerate their sales
 -   Implementing Microsoft Teams chat in Dynamics Sales to collaborate